Speakers: One 1.6-inch

 Everyone’s favorite little Alexa speaker is back with an all-new design.
 The fourth-generation Amazon Echo Dot benches its hockey puck shape for a new orb-like shape, which unlike previous versions, is designed to stand out from all other smart speakers.

 Aside from the shape, there’s not too much different from the 3rd-generation Echo Dot.
-The new Echo Dot sounds a bit better, but it’s the value of Alexa and all that it can do which makes the Amazon Echo Dot the best smart speaker for less than $50.
+The new Echo Dot sounds a bit better, but it’s the value of Alexa and all that it can do which makes the Amazon Echo Dot one of the best smart speakers for less than $50.
 But you should spring for the $60 Amazon Echo Dot with Clock.
-Both versions of this affordable speaker were honored in the 2021 Tom's Guide Awards for Smart Home.

 Amazon Echo Dot review: Price and availability